TRAN-Gia-Quoc-Bao/Project-Comfort-Vehicle-Control/README.md

 2. Eduarda Costa, Thanh Phong Pham, Olivier Sename, **Gia Quoc Bao Tran**, Trong Tu Do, Péter Gáspár.
 Definition of a Reference Speed of an Autonomous Vehicle with a Comfort Objective.
 17th Mini Conference on Vehicle System Dynamics, Identification and Anomalies, Budapest, Hungary, November 2020.
 [PDF](https://www.researchgate.net/publication/346674072_Definition_of_a_Reference_Speed_of_an_Autonomous_Vehicle_with_a_Comfort_Objective).

 Those results of the integrated cruise + suspension control part are being prepared for submission to a journal.
+Lastly, the project report is found [here](https://www.researchgate.net/publication/343699832_Adaptive_Speed_Control_of_an_Autonomous_Vehicle_with_a_Comfort_Objective).

 I added the codes for cruise control.
 Codes for semi-active suspension control will come soon.